FuelLabs/fuel-specs/specs/protocol/abi.md

 #### Transfer receipt

 - `type`: `Transfer`.
-- `from`: Hexadecimal string representation of the 256-bit (32 bytes) contract ID of the current context if in an internal context.
-Zero (`"0"`) otherwise.
+- `from`: Hexadecimal string representation of the 256-bit (32 bytes) contract ID of the current context if in an internal context. `null` otherwise.
 - `to`: Hexadecimal string representation of the 256-bit (32 bytes) contract ID of the recipient contract.
 - `amount`: String representation of a 64-bit unsigned integer; amount of coins to forward.
 - `color`: Hexadecimal string representation of the 256-bit (32 bytes) color of coins to forward.